Hundreds Celebrate Salisbury’s Downtown Social District

-Beginning Friday, visitors to downtown Salisbury can walk around with their alcoholic beverage of choice thanks to the execution of a new social district.
+Visitors to downtown Salisbury can now walk around with their alcoholic beverage of choice thanks to the execution of a new social district.

-The Downtown Salisbury Social District (DSSD) becomes official Friday, July 1st, after months of preparation, discussion, merchant information sessions and final City Council approval.
+The Downtown Salisbury Social District (DSSD) kicked off Friday, July 1st, after months of preparation, discussion, merchant information sessions and final city council approval.

 A social district is designated area in which alcoholic beverages are allowed to be carried in open containers on the street.